AlexsLemonade/scpca-downstream-analyses/README.md

 ```

 This script will use Snakemake to install all necessary components for the workflow in an isolated environment.
-If you are on an Apple Silicon (M1/M2/Arm) Mac, this should properly handle setting up R to use an Intel-based build for compatibiity with Bioconductor packages.
+If you are on an Apple Silicon (M1/M2/Arm) Mac, this should properly handle setting up R to use an Intel-based build for compatibility with Bioconductor packages.

-This installation may take up to an hour, as all of the R packages will likely have to be compiled from scratch.
-However, this should be a one-time cost, and ensures that you have all of the tools for the workflow installed and ready.

 To use the environment you have just created, you will need to run Snakemake with the `--use-conda` flag each time.